saya1a/Documentation/Docker/README.md

 Q. What is multistage build in Dokcerfile?
 ******************************************

-Containers are ena to be lightweight applications and it should not have lot of system depencies, optimizing resource usage and ensuring portability.
+Containers are mean to be lightweight applications and it should not have lot of system depencies, optimizing resource usage and ensuring portability.
 To achieve this lightweight nature, you can utilize techniques like multistage builds in Docker.
 A multistage build allows you to create your Docker container in multiple stages, enabling you to copy artifacts from one stage to another efficiently.

 In a typical application build process, once the application is built, many dependencies are no longer required.
 Using a multistage build, you can streamline this process.
 In the initial stages, you can install all necessary build dependencies and compile your application.
 Once the build is complete, you can discard these dependencies and only retain the essential binaries or executables.